ligi/docs/docs/trezor-apps/_sources/bitstamp.rst.txt

 1) Log into Bitstamp account.
 2) Go to Deposit -> Bitcoin -> HW Wallet -> TREZOR.
-3) Select desired amount and click on "Deposit".
+3) Select the desired amount and click on "Deposit".
 4) Connect your TREZOR and follow the instructions.
 5) Authenticate to your TREZOR with PIN/Passphrase.
 6) Choose the account you want to send the bitcoins from.